Develop with Java on Ubuntu¶

 Create a Java project using the

-gradle initcommand:mkdir helloworld cd helloworld cd helloworld gradle init \ --type java-application \ --dsl kotlin \ --test-framework junit-jupiter \ --package com.yourcompany.helloworld \ --project-name helloworld \ --no-split-project \ --no-incubatingPress Enter when prompted for the Java version.
+gradle initcommand:mkdir helloworld cd helloworld gradle init \ --type java-application \ --dsl kotlin \ --test-framework junit-jupiter \ --package com.yourcompany.helloworld \ --project-name helloworld \ --no-split-project \ --no-incubatingPress Enter when prompted for the Java version.

 Gradle sets up a basic project structure: